 AP, EAP, FSD, HW2, HW2.5 and HW3 refer to the later generation although it should be recognised that this is still functionally only the same as AP1 in most regards.
 HWx.x alone refers to the cars without any software activated, and the version numbers refer to the generation of hardware as Tesla have tweaked it.

 The Model S cars now come with an all glass roof as standard although from 2017 and before, the standard was a metal roof.
 Optioning the sunroof gave two features: being able to open it, and the ability to attach roof rails.
 If you don't want to do either of these things then there's no benefit when looking at used cars.
+For cars with a glass roof there are now options for attaching roof rails but we'd still prefer the sunroof if a roof box is wanted.

 This is an option that has added more and more over time.
 It used to be a few bells and whistles on trim and accent lighting.
 They claim adaptive headlights but they're not swivel like you get on some premium cars, on a Tesla there are a few extra lights which come on to illuminate the corner when you turn.
 The premium upgrade now includes a HEPA filter for super clean air although some complain it can be noisy.
 From summer 2017 the pack includes the sub zero pack and the upgraded hifi, so be careful if looking at older models to see what it really has.
 On our listing site we separate out the core components of Trim (which we call Premium pack as this is largely what it was), Sub Zero, Air suspension and Hifi upgrade.